 In the case of the narcissistic harem, the flying monkeys often mean well, but they end up evangelizing the narc’s message without even realizing it.
 Flying monkeys are often just other causalities of the narc’s manipulation tactics, but they’re always falling for it.

 This can be an ex or a person who is just generally “there” for the narc when he needs attention.
 Generally ends up causing drama, especially when the Tool finds out about her.
 (Narcissists have a way of “recycling” their relationships, after all.)

 Depending on the narc, there’s almost always a partner – a “main” person in the harem.
 While the partner isn’t always a legal spouse or even the one who gets the most attention in the narcissist’s harem, she’s the one they’re all hiding the secrets from – and maybe the worst role you can be stuck with.

 So let’s talk about this narcissistic harem deal – have you seen or experienced one before?
 How did you deal?
-Share your thoughts and experiences in the comments below.
+Share your thoughts and experiences in the comments below this video.